FG-AI4H-TG-Symptom/fgai4h-tg-symptom-assessment-mmvb-backend/README.md

 In the `serializers.py` file you usually implement the classes for handling data serialization for your data models.
 Depending on the approach the serializer can also be used to handle the request itself, delegated by the view.
 Check [Serializers](https://www.django-rest-framework.org/api-guide/serializers/#serializers) and [ModelSerializers](https://www.django-rest-framework.org/api-guide/serializers/#modelserializer) for more information.

 Finally, the `urls.py` file is used to define the api routing to bind the api endpoints to their request handlers (views).
-For further information check [Routers](https://www.django-rest-framework.org/api-guide/routers/).
+For further information check [Routers](https://www.django-rest-framework.org/api-guide/routers/).\

+#### Celery integration

+For properly integrating celery within the django project three things are/were necessary:
+  - Configurations for the celery application within the django `settings.py` file
+  - `djcelery.py` file on the project root to configure the celery application integrated with the django project
+  - Exposure of the celery application on the project python package through the `__init__.py` file on the project root folder

+#### The mmvb_backend applications

+##### common
+This application aims to act as an aggregator of all the common/shared functionalities for the other applications.

+##### ai_implementations
+This application is responsible for implementing the data models and api for AI Implementations.
+Through this it is possible to register a new AI Implementation, list the registered AI Implementations, etc...

+##### cases
+This application is responsible for implementing the data models and api for Cases and CaseSets.
+Through this it is possible to list, retrieve, create, and update Cases and CaseSets.

+##### case_synthesizer
+This application is responsible for implementing the structure for synthesizing Cases and CaseSets.

+##### toy_ais
+This application is responsible for the structure needed for implementing Toy AIs and registering them as available ai implementations.

+##### benchmarking_sessions
+This application is responsible for implementing the structure for creating, restrieving, and handling benchmarking sessions.

+##### metrics
+This applictaion is responsible for the structure needed for implementing Metrics as well as calculating the metrics for a given benchmarking session result.